LonamiWebs/Telethon/README.rst

   ⭐️ Thanks **everyone** who has starred the project, it means a lot!

 **Telethon** is Telegram client implementation in **Python 3** which uses the latest available API of Telegram.
-Remember to use **pip3** to install!

 What is this?